 FSC has provided the possibility for maintaining FM certification in the interest of responsible forest management.
 The potential benefit of this certification for a certificate holder is the ability to demonstrate that their forest continues to be responsibly managed.
 As FM certificates do not have CoC in their scope, relevant certification requirements will not have to be audited by certification bodies - in return, FM certificate holders are not eligible to sell or promote their products as FSC certified nor would any newly harvested material later gain the status as certified when the scope would be extended again to FM/CoC certification.
-Only material harvested prior to and held at stock at the time of the certification scope change to FM regains its status as certificate compared to an FM/CoC certificate towards conducting harvesting activities, and these activities will be continued to be audited according to the applicable certification requirements.
+Only material harvested prior to and held at stock at the time of the certification scope change to FM regains its status as certified once certification would revert back to FM/CoC.
+However, there are no restrictions for an FM certificate compared to an FM/CoC certificate towards conducting harvesting activities, and these activities will be continued to be audited according to the applicable certification requirements.